-Company hits out as Mayor of London rejects plan for Vegas-Style giant sphere
+Company hits out as Mayor of London rejects plan for Vegas-style giant sphere

 “But as part of looking at the planning application for the MSG Sphere, the Mayor has seen independent evidence that shows the current proposals would result in an unacceptable negative impact on local residents.”

-Some residents had vowed to leave if the sphere was built, while others said it would be good for local business.
+Some residents told The Independent they had vowed to leave if the sphere was built, while others said it would be good for local business.
+The construction was expected to be covered in animated adverts lit up by LED panels for the next 25 years.

+Over 1,000 residents opposed the plans to build The Sphere in their local area saying it would have significantly disrupted their lives.

+It was estimated to cost a significant £800 million with supporters suggesting it would add billions to the London economy.

+Newham, the London borough that includes Stratford, is one of the most deprived in the country, with 36 per cent of its residents living in poverty

+They said at the time: “We are fully committed to bringing Sphere to London and delivering its many cultural and economic benefits, including creating thousands of jobs and generating billions of pounds for the local, London and UK economy.”

-A Sphere Entertainment spokesperson lashed out at the decision and said: “While we are disappointed in London’s decision, there are many forward-thinking cities that are eager to bring this technology to their communities.
+However, a Sphere Entertainment spokesperson lashed out at the Mayor’s latest decision and said on Monday: “While we are disappointed in London’s decision, there are many forward-thinking cities that are eager to bring this technology to their communities.
 We will concentrate on those.”

 The final decision now rests with the Communities Secretary Michael Gove for a final ruling.